glvnst/cruft/README.md

 ### About subrepo_adder

 [`subrepo_adder.sh`](subrepo_adder.sh) is a tool that I use when I retire other repos into this one.
-It's a shell script which lets me clone my old repos into this working directory, then add them their contents to *this* repo without losing the commit date information.
-The date information is important for my reference but it also gives people encountering this repo a better idea of how old/untouched some of this stuff it.
+It's a shell script which lets me clone my old repos into subdirs of this working directory, then add their contents to *this* repo without losing the commit date information.
+The date information is important for my reference but it also gives people encountering this repo a better idea of how old/untouched some of this stuff is.

 #### Usage